AbbyXSu/Crypto_Bot_Simulation/README.md

 ![v1 docker service ls](https://user-images.githubusercontent.com/77119427/109540524-7c216080-7aba-11eb-9098-e72903a0ff6a.PNG)
 ### Docker Swarm via Docker and Docker Compose
-Docker runs a lightweight version of Linux, which does not include the compilers necessary to compile the underlying C/Fortran libraries. in order to install the package, first these dependancies should be installed via Dockerfile.
-The advantage of using docker and docker compose here is, the images is compiled, customised and thereafter push to the docker hub for deployment.
+Docker runs a lightweight version of Linux, which does not include the compilers necessary to compile the underlying C/Fortran libraries. in order to install the package Matplotlib for the 2nd version of the application, first these dependancies should be installed via Dockerfile.
+The advantage of using docker and docker compose for Matplotlib in the service is, the images is compiled, customised and thereafter push to the docker hub for deployment.
 For deployment, the images can be easily pulled and deployed to multiple machine without any complication or further individual compiling of the VMs. therefore increased the efficiency of the CI/CD process.

 ![Matplotlib with docker](https://user-images.githubusercontent.com/77119427/109622634-3bfec400-7b34-11eb-9e1f-a28b99f969d5.PNG)